 #1: Secure Tenure

 Imagine if your home could be taken away from you at any time.
 Would you feel safe?
 Secure?
 Would you still invest in the repairs and the upkeep of your home?
 Secure tenure is the ability to live without fear of eviction.
-It is the foundation for improving housing conditions because it provides the stability necessary to ensure improvements to shelter are long lasting and often serves as a springboard to even greater development within communities.
-This problem—the lack of secure tenure experienced by so many—is exacerbated by rising urban land values, growing slums, structural discrimination against women, and natural disasters and violent conflicts.
+It is foundational to improving housing conditions because it provides the stability necessary to ensure improvements to shelter can be sustainable and long-lasting and often serves as a springboard to even greater development within communities.
+This problem — lack of secure tenure experienced by so many — is exacerbated by rising urban land values and less investment in housing by governments.
+Informal settlements and slums grow exponentionally; structural discrimination against women persists; and millions are displaced each year due to disasters and violent conflict.
 Secure tenure is thus crucial to Habitat’s mission to provide a decent place to live for people.
 The process of improving tenure security can take many forms, from anti-eviction policies to the issuing of state-backed titles, to legal literacy training.